He really is experiencing what could be a once-in-a-lifetime opportunity or experience.

 That's why he tests so high in so many polls.

-People are and especially and even social conservatives Christian conservatives have said they're willing to uh consider him despite uh and to support him strongly despite the uh his differences on social issues.
+People are, and even social conservatives, Christian conservatives, have said they're willing to consider him despite and to support him strongly despite his differences on social issues.

-And I think you'll see a primary campaign where he's going to make clear, you know, he's not going to be pushing some social uh left agenda even if he's not entirely in concert with uh the religious right with that thought in mind Ryan then where does Gingrich fit in on that as a potential candidate in two thousand eight.
+And I think you'll see a primary campaign where he's going to make clear he's not going to be pushing some social left agenda, even if he's not entirely in concert with the religious right.

-He's gonna get people talking about serious ideas and serious topics.
+He's going to get people talking about serious ideas and serious topics.

-I just think that his image is too battered from the nineties to to really be somebody that we can expect to make it to a general election.
+I just think that his image is too battered from the 90s to really be somebody that we can expect to make it to a general election.

-I think there's you know three top tier candidates ahead of him between McCain Giuliani and Mitt Romney coming up strong on the outside.
+I think there's three top-tier candidates ahead of him between McCain, Giuliani, and Mitt Romney coming up strong on the outside.

 Good luck with the book, The Elephant in the Room, Evangelicals, Libertarians, and the Battle to Control the Republican Party.